Pspanky/Halendr_Company_Client/README.md

 Finally, we will then make sure that we are able to retrieve said data and chart it on our home page.

 ## Progress Update
-For the Dev-site milestone we have set up our site such that
+For the Dev-site milestone we have set up our site such that the metrics are pulled from the heroku server.

 ## Deployment